cassiozen/mithryn-ttrpg/gm guide.md

 #### Putting complications to play

 - Keep track of your PCs complications and keep them active.
 Look for natural opportunities to bring it into play.
-- Use complicaton as spotlight tools.
+- Use complication as spotlight tools.
 Triggering someone’s complication isn’t about punishing them — it’s about pulling them into the center of the story.

 ### Awarding New Tags